albanmartel/Copy_LXDE_Date/README.md

 # selectDate

 This application allows you to select the current date or the one of your choice in a calendar to copy it to the clipboard.
 It then allows you to create folders or files with a date.
 This is handy for classifying documents by chronology.
-It can then be used as an applet in the chosen graphical environment
+It can then be used as an applet in the chosen graphical environment.

+The app is inspired by a handy lxde utility.
+It has disappeared from the lxde project and has not been ported to the lxqt or xfce4 graphical environment.

 # keywords